PG-Insights/Twint_API/README.md

 ## Questions/Issues

-If you have any questions or issues with this script or the Twint Zero API, please feel free to reach out to the Twint team.
+If you have any questions or issues with this script fork it and fix it

 ## License